choderalab/yank/docs/examples/all-ligand-explicit.rst

 This example performs absolute binding free energy calculations for a series of small molecules that contain known binders and nonbinders to the T4 Lysozyme L99A protein.

-We take advantage of three features of YANK in this example we have not done in others thus far:
+We take advantage of three advanced features of YANK in this example (please see the :doc:`basic tutorial for the YAML sections and binding free energy calculation <p-xylene-explicit>` for learning how to set up basic YANK simulations):

 1. YANK's ability to build out small molecules from SMILES strings (through OpenEye Toolkit)

+   * Please see the `OpenEye Install Instructions <http://docs.eyesopen.com/toolkits/python/quickstart-python/install.html>`_ for installing these tool kits

 2. YANK's ability to run multiple ligands through the same commands
-3. YANK's ability to run ``Combinatorial`` options.
+3. YANK's ability to run ``Combinatorial`` options

+   * See :ref:`the section below <yank_example_combo>` or the :ref:`full documentation page <yaml_combinatorial_head>` for more information on ``!Combinatorial``

 This example resides in ``{PYTHON SOURCE DIR}/share/binding/t4-lysozyme``.